 Phone : +81-3-3882-2613

 Submissions will be accepted only through mail delivery.
 UPS, EMS, DHL or any other overseas mailing service will be accepted.
+Any type of data submissions will not be accepted.

 Submissions can be packed in any form, though preferred to be sent flat to avoid rolling or damage.